 Adam leads the Software Application Security practice at GRIMM.
-Adam specializes in discovering and exploiting vulnerabilities in Internet-accessible applications, networks, websites, as well as embedded systems, and encryption and blockchain technologies.
-He excels as automating research and development, and using machine learning to create solutions to complex problems - particularly those evolving areas of research that are critical to privacy, including blockchain and encryption.
+He specializes in discovering and exploiting vulnerabilities in Internet-accessible applications, networks, websites, as well as embedded systems, encryption, and blockchain technologies.
+Adam excels as automating research and development, using machine learning to create solutions to complex problems -- particularly those evolving areas of research that are critical to privacy, including blockchain and encryption.

 For five years, Adam ran DEFCON’s open-capture the flag contest.
 He developed and ran experimental communication software on the conference’s network.
 You will often find Adam speaking at Hacker or blockchain conferences on the state of the industry and prevalent attacker methodologies.